 Since I was working full time and tutoring students on the side, I needed something that provided flexibility.
 I chose CareerFoundry because, to my knowledge, no other online school offered a UI design program that was as in depth and affordable.
 Also, CareerFoundry’s Mentor/Tutor model seemed like a great way to learn.

 Tell me about your experience on the CareerFoundry course: What were the most enjoyable and / or useful aspects of the course?

 While I was going through the course, I appreciated CareerFoundry’s community of advisors and students.
 From articles, resources, and advice, to celebration, encouragement, and help—there was plenty to enjoy and so much to benefit from.
 I was also glad when CareerFoundry started incorporating video tutorials into the course.
 It was the next best thing to having an instructor sit beside you to show you how it’s done.

 What happened after you finished the course?
-Did you take the Job Prep Course?
+Did you take the Job Preparation Course?

-Both the Job Prep Course and my Career Advisor provided great tips and ideas.
-I hope all CareerFoundry students avail themselves of this bonus, along with the expertise of the Career Services Team’s.
+Both the Job Prep Course and my career specialist provided great tips and ideas.
+I hope all CareerFoundry students avail themselves of this bonus, along with the expertise of the Career Services team.